 WCAG 2.1 adds new success criteria to 2.0, meaning all 2.0 checks are still valid.
 So, you can say that Siteimprove already carries out many of the checks for WCAG 2.1 compliance.

 Giving you the full overview

-We will soon update the guidelines page in our platform to include the new 2.1 success criteria.
-Users will then have a full list of success criteria including new ones that require manual checking.
+The guidelines page in our platform includes the new 2.1 success criteria.
+Users have a full list of success criteria including new ones that require manual checking.